And When They Are Old, They Will Be Liberal Protestants

 Many of you bloggers will agree; this blogging thing is not easy.
 I spend lots of time trying to organize my thoughts and then compose the article.
 Then I edit, and edit, and edit again.
 Then, when my composition is finished, I check for spelling and typographical errors, I look for redundancies, I check definitions and word usage, I check grammar, and I examine it for clarity.
 I read it, and read it, and reread it again.
 After that, comes the page composition.
 Selecting and importing images; selecting font styles, type size, and text emphases are all integral parts of the total construction.

 When it is finished, I click on that "PUBLISH POST" button and it is sent into cyberspace for all the world to see.
 Then I open and view it on my blog site and, to my horror, I find more mistakes that need correcting.

-No boasting is intended here but there is a point to all this.
-I write, as I'm sure you do also, because I have something I want to say and a few people might actually read it.
+No boasting is intended here, but there is a point to all this.
+I write, as I'm sure you do also because I have something I want to say and a few people might actually read it.
 So I don't want errors to become unnecessary distractions from the message (in another post, "Nose-Picking Preachers," I addressed this issue as it pertains to public speakers).
 When your reader is distracted by a technical error, your message gets muddied.
-That's like the breakfast juice I spilled on my seventh grade English composition; I thought the paper was good but all my teacher saw was the mess.
+That's like the breakfast juice I spilt on my seventh-grade grade English composition; I thought the paper was good but all my teacher saw was the mess.

 So I just want to go on record here to say that, I welcome any constructive critiques that come my way.
 I know how it embarrasses me when I go back and reread my own stuff and discover errors that I have missed.
 I try to fix them immediately before others have a chance to read it.
 So would I not appreciate someone else's courtesy in pointing those things out to me?
 Of course I would!
 Wouldn't You?